xster/flutter-wiki/Triage.md

 ## People

-Add one of the following people to the bug:
+If the bug needs attention sooner rather than later, add one of the following people to the bug:

-- If it's engine-related, @cbracken
+- If it's engine-related, @cbracken.

-- If it's Dart-related, @a-siva
+- If it's Dart-related, @a-siva.

-- If it's related to the "flutter" tool or Fuchsia, @tvolkert
+- If it's related to the "flutter" tool, @tvolkert and @gspencer-goog.

+- If it's related to Fuchsia, @tvolkert.

 - If it's related to Material widgets, @HansMuller.

+- If it's related to iOS, @xster.

+- If it's related to using Flutter in existing non-Flutter apps, @matthew-carroll.

-- Otherwise, add @Hixie
+- Otherwise, add @Hixie.

 ## Additional comments